skojaku/cidre/README.md

 <img src="figs/fig-example-1.png" width="40%" height="40%">
 </p>

-- The left and right nodes correspond to donor and recipients nodes, respectively.
+- The left and right nodes correspond to the donor and recipients nodes, respectively.
 - The color of each edge corresponds to the color of the source node (i.e., the node from which the edge emanates).
-- The with of each edge is proportional to the weight of the edge.
+- The width of each edge is proportional to the weight of the edge.
 - The text next to each node corresponds to the ID of the node, or equivalently the row id of the adjacency matrix `A`

 Instead of node IDs, you may want to display the nodes' labels.
 To do this, prepare a dict object taking IDs and labels as keys and values, respectively, e.g.,